geocompx/geocompr/README.md

 Reproducing the book
 --------------------

 To ease reproducibility, this book is also a package.
-Installing it from GitHub will ensure all dependencies are available on your computer (you need [**devtools**](https://github.com/hadley/devtools)):
+Installing it from GitHub will ensure all dependencies to build the book are available on your computer (you need [**devtools**](https://github.com/hadley/devtools)):

 ``` r
 devtools::install_github("robinlovelace/geocompr")